-Even if the employee takes out the excess deferral by April 15, the amount is considered contributed for satisfying (or not satisfying) the nondiscrimination requirements of the plan, unless the distributed amount is for a non-highly compensated employee who participates in only one employer's 401(k) plan or plans.
-See Contributions or benefits must not discriminate, later, under Qualification Rules.
+Even if the employee takes out the excess deferral by April 15, the amount will be considered for purposes of nondiscrimination testing requirements of the plan, unless the distributed amount is for a non-highly compensated employee who participates in only one employer's 401(k) plan or plans.

 Excess not withdrawn by April 15.
-If the employee does not take out the excess deferral by April 15, 2006, the excess, though taxable in 2005, is not included in the employee's cost basis in figuring the taxable amount of any eventual benefits or distributions under the plan.
+If the employee does not take out the excess deferral by April 15, 2009, the excess, though taxable in 2008, is not included in the employee's cost basis in figuring the taxable amount of any eventual benefits or distributions under the plan.
 In effect, an excess deferral left in the plan is taxed twice, once when contributed and again when distributed.
 Also, if the entire deferral is allowed to stay in the plan, the plan may not be a qualified plan.

-Reporting corrective distributions on Form 1099-R. Report corrective distributions of excess deferrals (including any earnings) on Form 1099-R. For specific information about reporting corrective distributions, see the Instructions for Forms 1099, 1098, 5498, and W-2G.
+Reporting corrective distributions on Form 1099-R. Report corrective distributions of excess deferrals (including any earnings) on Form 1099-R. For specific information about reporting corrective distributions, see the Instructions for Forms 1099-R and 5498.

 Tax on excess contributions of highly compensated employees.
 The law provides tests to detect discrimination in a plan.
 If tests, such as the actual deferral percentage test (ADP test) (see section 401(k)(3)) and the actual contribution percentage test (ACP test) (see section 401(m)(2)), show that contributions for highly compensated employees are more than the test limits for these contributions, the employer may have to pay a 10% excise tax.
 Report the tax on Form 5330.
-The ADP and ACP tests do not apply to safe harbor 401(k) plans.
+The ADP test does not apply to a safe harbor 401(k) plan (discussed below) nor to a QACA.
+Also, the ACP test does not apply to these plans if certain additional requirements are met.